Hawker stalls in Singapore

 Where to redeem your CDC vouchers

 If you’ve made through the list without a growling stomach, respect.
 Otherwise, no shame – with so many options available across the island, we’ve got plenty of time to plan our food adventures to the East, West, and everything in between.
+You can also collect your $100 CDC vouchers now with just your Singpass at CDC’s website.

 The vouchers can be redeemed at the following hawkers based on the CDC-specified districts: